Cherreads

 Eve's voice cracked like a whip down the corridor.
 She was a close friend of the family, a woman with sharp features and a no-nonsense attitude, brought in specifically for this day.

-Two thick rags offered just enough protection as Ravon hoisted the heavy iron pot off the stove.
-Boiling water sloshed dangerously near the rim, sending plumes of steam into his face.
-He hurried down the wooden hallway, his boots thudding softly against the floorboards.
-A swift kick of his heel pushed the bedroom door open, allowing him to carry the pot inside.
+Two thick rags offered just enough protection as Ravon hoisted the iron pot off the heat.
+Boiling water sloshed near the rim, sending plumes of steam into his face.
+He hurried down the wooden hallway.
+A swift kick of his heel pushed the bedroom door open, allowing him to carry the heavy pot inside.

 "Put it on the washstand, Ravon, quickly," Eve ordered.
 She didn't look up, too busy rolling her sleeves to her elbows.